abrigham1/laravel-email-exceptions/README.md

 exceptions from being reported via email giving the team time to fix them before they are reported again.

 #### Global Throttling
-Global throttling is a similar idea except its put in place to prevent more then a certain number of emails going out within a given time period.
+Global throttling is a similar idea except it's put in place to prevent more then a certain number of emails going out within a given time period.
 This should typically only be necessary for an app wide failure ex major portions of the site are down so many varied types of exceptions are coming in from all directions.